honungsburk/thecrimsonking/src/AllAlongTheInterlude.markdown

 When the levee breaks we'll have no place.
 Can you hear the caw over wind and wave,
 awakening their deepest, most inner rage:
 crying floods, a burning temper.
-How rude—
+How rude —
 to flush us down all along the interlude.

-The alleys crawled with sickening thoughts,
+The alleys crawled with sickening thoughts
 passing them by under flickering lights.
 "Thanks for tonight,"
 said as their hands unlocked